IE 11 is not supported. For an optimal experience visit our site on another browser.

 6.

-When your cake pops have chilled, remove them from the freezer and start dipping them.
-You want to dip them once into the chocolate coating and then give them a moment to drip off before sitting them upright.
-If the chocolate feels too thick, add a bit more vegetable oil to loosen it up just a little bit.
-This part will take time, so don't worry if it seems like it is going slowly.
+Once the cake pops have chilled, remove them from the freezer and start dipping them.
+Dip them once into the chocolate coating and then give them a moment to drip off before sitting them upright.
+If the chocolate feels too thick, add a bit more vegetable oil to loosen it up.

 7.